 Debt consolidation: How does it work?

-Debt consolidation consists of taking out a single loan that you use to pay off several smaller debts.
+Debt consolidation consists of taking out a single loan that you use to pay off several smaller debts, and we have a guide to the best debt consolidation companies (opens in new tab).
 These debts are usually unsecured debts such as credit cards, but there are products available for secured debt such as car loans.
 Average rates for these loans vary between 6% and 18% APR if you have good credit, but can be much more expensive if you have a lower FICO score.

 When considering taking on a debt consolidation loan, it’s important that you add up the total amount you will repay, and compare it to the total amount you would repay without the loan.